abdulqshabbir/star-wars/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a project that lets you learn more about your favourite Star Wars characters.
-It uses the SWAPI API to grab relevant information and present it to the user.
+Learn more about your favourite Star Wars characters!
+The Star Wars Portal uses the SWAPI API to grab relevant information about your favorite Star Wars characters.

 Main User functionalities:
 - Users can search for Star Wars characters by name
-- User can click a "person card" to learn more about a Star Wars character
+- Users can click a Star Wars character to learn more about them
 - If more than 10 characters match a search result, users can use the arrows at the bottom to move between the Star Wars characters 10 at a time.

 <br />